PichardRarker/guitar-tuition/README.md

 <br/><br/>
 ### 🙂☹️ Major and minor?

 Each chord has a major and a minor variant.
 Put simply, major chords sound happy, and minor chords sound sad.
-If you see a chord written just like “C”, it typically means “C Major”.
-Minor chords are denoted like “Cm” or “Cminor”.
+If you see a chord written just like `C`, it typically means `C Major`.
+Minor chords are denoted like `Cm` or `Cminor`.
 <br/><br/>
 ### 🎶: How many notes?